The December Traffic Bump: How to Prep Your Blog This Year

 When I did this for my site, I created a new column in my Blog Archive spreadsheet (built with the BOSS Course) and noted on each row which form/funnel I needed to add to each post.
 Sometimes, I discovered I needed a whole new form/funnel and had to build it – other times I discovered a post that didn’t have an email opt-in to an existing funnel I already had.

-If you need to build new funnels, this can take time, so this first audit is a good task to do during a Netflix night.
+If you need to build new funnels, this can take time, so this first audit is a good task to do during an evening when you’ve got Netflix on in the background.
 You can then work on building the funnels you need over the next few weeks.

-☑️ SEO To-Do: Go through your posts and ensure you have as many email capture forms rolled out as possible (and make sense for each post!).
+☑️ To-Do: Go through your posts and ensure you have as many email capture forms rolled out as possible (and that make sense for each post!).

 If you’ve made it this far in this post, nice work!
 This last task is pretty easy to start – but can take a while in phase two, so start it now.